drod109/nauticedge/README.md

 ![NauticEdge](https://images.unsplash.com/photo-1567899378494-47b22a2ae96a?auto=format&fit=crop&q=80&w=1200&h=400)

 NauticEdge is a comprehensive digital platform designed for marine surveyors, boat owners, and insurers.
-It streamlines the marine survey process with powerful digital tools, real-time collaboration features, and advanced security measures.
+It streamlines the marine survey process with powerful digital tools and real-time collaboration features.

 ## 🌟 Key Features